itsPeetah/itsPeetah/README.md

 ## Webdev 🌐

-I've been into web development recently and I am a sucker for NodeJS, React and TailwindCSS atm.
+I've been into web development recently and I am a sucker for NextJS, React and TailwindCSS atm.

 ### Currently working on: